|Quick Facts: Medical Records Specialists

 Medical records specialists typically need a postsecondary certificate to enter the occupation, although some qualify with a high school diploma.
 Others might need an associate’s or bachelor's degree.
 Certification may be required or preferred.

-Employment of medical records specialists is projected to grow 7 percent from 2021 to 2031, about as fast as the average for all occupations.
+Employment of medical records specialists is projected to grow 8 percent from 2022 to 2032, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for medical records specialists.